What Do The Wealthy, The Sun, and Popular Kids Have in Common?

 That sounds complicated.
 It isn’t.

-At the core, networked systems tend to follow a few simple rules.
+At the core, networked systems follow a few simple rules.

 Rule one: nodes compete to collect points.